clcriswell/DR-RD/docs/CONFIG.md

 single **Standard** profile.
 Retrieval features (RAG and Live Search) can be toggled and adjusted on demand; changes are pushed into runtime flags via `config.feature_flags.apply_overrides()`.
 The sidebar also includes a numeric target budget and optional stage weight inputs.
+A separate **Quality & Evaluation** expander enables an internal evaluator that can request follow‑up tasks.
+Users may toggle evaluation, set the maximum refinement rounds, and require manual approval of follow‑ups.
 There is no “Test” or “Deep” mode selector; similar behaviour is achieved by lowering the budget or choosing cheaper models in configuration.